SLaks/VSEmbed/README.md

 #Using Roslyn
 After loading Dev14, you can set the ContentType of an ITextBuffer to `C#` or `VisualBasic` to activate the Roslyn editors.
 However, you will also need to link the ITextBuffer to a Roslyn [Workspace](http://source.roslyn.codeplex.com/#Microsoft.CodeAnalysis.Workspaces/Workspace/Workspace.cs) to activate the language services.
 In addition, the workspace must have an `IWorkCoordinatorRegistrationService` registered to run diagnostics in the background.

 To do all this, use my `EditorWorkspace` class, and call `CreateDocument()` to create a new document linked to a text buffer, or `OpenDocument()` to link an existing document (which is already in the Workspace) to a text buffer.
 You can also inherit this class to provide additional behavior.
+You should also set `ActiveDocumentId` to the document ID for the document being edited in the current text view, for quicker live error checking.

 To add references to framework assemblies, call `CreateFrameworkReference()`, which will locate the XML doc comment files for full IntelliSense.